merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Project Overview

+[Update (20/08/2025): The dokuwiki format has been droped.
+The pages are now directly generated in the markdown format in the Wiki-on-processes-and-products-for-LCA.wiki folder.
+They can also be directly modifed from the wiki page.]

 This project consists of three main parts:

 1. **The Wiki**
    A structured Wiki system to organize **processes and products**, that can be found in the public domain, to be used for the **inventory** part of a Life Cycle Assessment (LCA) study.
    You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) or install it on dokuwiki.

-   The pages are orginally generated in the dokuwiki (.txt) format and then automatically converted to the GitHub Wiki format (markdown) with the script `convert_to_github_wiki.py`.
-The source files for the pages are located in the `process/` and `product/` folders of this repository.
-The pages can be eddited by changing the text content of the .txt files.

    Note that the GitHub Wiki is stored in a separate repository, which can be cloned using the link: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.
-Again, it is recommanded to modify the pages in the `process/` and `product/` folders of this repo and then automatically generate the files in the folder `Wiki-on-processes-and-products-for-LCA.wiki` using the script `convert_to_github_wiki.py`.

 2. **The import function for Brightway-formatted data**
    The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
-New pages are automatically created in folders `process_new/` and `product_new/` .
+New pages are automatically created in folders `Wiki-on-processes-and-products-for-LCA.wiki/process_new/` and `Wiki-on-processes-and-products-for-LCA.wiki/product_new/` .
 If the pages are satisfactory, they should then be manually moved to the folders `process/` and `product/`.
 One can have a look at the folder `Database_edition/source_import/Example_bw/` for examples of Brightway-formatted excel files.

-   If new pages are added in the folders `process/` and `product/`, the `ps_db.txt` and `pd_db.txt` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.
+   If new pages are added in the folders `process/` and `product/`, the `ps_db.md` and `pd_db.md` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.

 3. **AI-based Wiki Edition**
    This tool integrates AI to assist in the management of the Wiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.